Hopf--Galois structures of cyclic type on parallel extensions of prime power degree: Even prime power case

-the last of which is not cyclic.
+First, suppose that $H$ is normal in $G$, that is $C = H$.
+Then $|G/C|=2^e$, so (1) states that $G/C$ is isomorphic to a regular subgroup of $\Hol(N)$.
 Thus, it follows from Lemma \ref{lem:Rump} that (1) occurs exactly when $G/C$ has an element of order $2^{e-1}$, which in turn is equivalent to $G$ having an element of order $2^e$ by Lemma \ref{lem:intersection}(c).

 Now, suppose that $H$ is not normal in $G$, that is $C\subsetneq H$.
 Let us assume for contradiction that $G/C$ is isomorphic to a transitive subgroup, which must be non-regular by order consideration, of $\Hol(N)$.
 Note that $G/C$ has no element of order $2^e$ by Lemma \ref{lem:intersection}(a), so necessarily $Z(G/C)$ is cyclic of order at least $4$ by Lemma \ref{lem:center}.
 Below, we shall show that \begin{enumerate}[(i)] \item $[Z(G/C) : Z(G)C/C]\leq 2$ \item $[Z(G/C):Z(G)C/C]\geq 4$ \end{enumerate} simultaneously hold, which would lead to a contradiction.